9 St. Augustine Sites Where History and Culture Collide

 Situated in downtown St. Augustine, find St. George Street – one of the most popular and walkable streets in the city.
 This pedestrian-only area houses art galleries, attractions, restaurants and shops, and doubles as a historic attraction.

-Top sites on St. George Street include the oldest schoolhouse in St. Augustine, historic Pena-Peck House built in 1750, and The Spanish Bakery, a favorite for baked treats and lunch.
-St. George Street serves as the main thoroughfare through downtown, so expect crowds in the busy seasons.
+Top sites on St. George Street include the oldest schoolhouse in St. Augustine, historic Pena-Peck House built in 1750, and The Spanish Bakery, a favorite for treats and lunch.
+St. George Street serves as the main thoroughfare through downtown, so expect crowds during busy seasons.

 While on St. George Street, don’t forget to spend time at Colonial Quarter.
 This attraction takes people back in time during guided and self-guided tours, live demonstrations and events.
-On the Living History Tour, learn how settlers lived, worked, played and managed attacks.
-Visitors will even meet blacksmiths and see muskets in use.
+During Living History Tour, learn how settlers lived, worked, played and managed attacks.
+Visitors even meet blacksmiths and see muskets in use.

 Before and after the tour, shop and eat.
 Then attend a concert in Colonial Oak Music Park, an outdoor venue perfect for intimate shows and live entertainment.

-After reading about these top St. Augustine sites, find more things to do and vacation rentals.
+After reading about these top St. Augustine sites, search vacation rentals near St. Augustine beaches.